2022 Hungarian parliamentary election: Anomalies over postal ballots

 According to reports, the activists of the Fidesz-ally Alliance of Vojvodina Hungarians (VMSZ) delivered the ballot papers instead of the Pošta Srbije in Vojvodina, Serbia.
 News portal Szabad Magyar Szó reported that the party officials sent messages to the registered voters to come to the local offices of the VMSZ to cast their ballot there.
 In Transylvania, Romania, pro-Fidesz organizations and parties of the Hungarian minority, including the parliamentary party Democratic Alliance of Hungarians in Romania (UDMR or RMDSZ) also urged the registered voters to pass on their votes to them and not to entrust the postal service with the delivery of their ballot papers, because there is less chance that the vote will reach Hungary.
 In response, the Poșta Română complained against the call.

 In the area between Livezeni and Târgu Mureș in Romania, a bag containing partially burnt Hungarian election postal ballot papers was found on illegal waste dump on 1 April 2022.
-Every ballot papers were filled out with votes for the opposition United for Hungary alliance or Our Homeland Movement.
+Every ballot paper was filled out with votes for the opposition United for Hungary alliance or Our Homeland Movement.
 The National Election Office (NVI) and the Hungarian Civil Liberties Union (TASZ) filed a criminal complaint over the burnt ballot papers to the Hungarian Police.
-Péter Márki-Zay, prime minister-candidate of the United for Hungary called on the annulment of all postal votes.
+Péter Márki-Zay, prime minister-candidate of the United for Hungary, called on the annulment of all postal votes.
 Anna Orosz of the Momentum Movement demanded that the government ensure a level playing field for all Hungarian citizens voting abroad.
 Jobbik politician Dániel Z. Kárpát compared the scandal with the infamous "blue-ballot" election in 1947.
 The Fidesz blamed the United for Hungary for burning the ballot papers, saying "the desperate left-wing is capable of anything despicable".
 The Fidesz-ally UDMR also condemned the "accusations of election fraud", assuming "an organized provocation" against the ethnic Hungarian minority in Romania.
 The National Election Commission (NVB) announced on 3 April it will not investigate the issue of the discarded and burned postal ballots, because the election law only covers the territory of Hungary.
 The Curia of Hungary upheld the NVB's decision on 10 April 2022.